 Our aim is to become a fully integrated biopharmaceutical company.
-At our current stage, we have not yet established a commercial organization or distribution capabilities.
-We intend to commercialize avasopasem, if successfully developed and approved, by building a specialized sales and marketing organization in the United States focused on radiation oncologists.
-We believe a scientifically oriented, customer-focused team of approximately 40 sales representatives would allow us to effectively reach the approximately 4,000 radiation oncologists in the United States, who treat patients using an even smaller number of radiation machines.
+At our current stage, we have a small commercial organization but have not yet established sales or distribution capabilities.
+We intend to commercialize avasopasem, if successfully developed and approved, by expanding our commercial organization by building a specialized sales and marketing organization in the United States focused on radiation oncologists.
+We believe a scientifically oriented, customer-focused team of approximately 40 sales representatives would allow us to effectively reach the approximately 5,000 radiation oncologists in the United States, who treat patients using an even smaller number of radiation machines.
 There are approximately 2,500 radiotherapy treatment sites in the United States.
 Based on a third-party claims database, we estimate that over 80% of radiotherapy treatments for HNC patients are performed at approximately 700 sites.
 Because of the limited number of physicians concentrated around a smaller number of radiation machines, we believe we can effectively commercialize avasopasem, if approved, in the United States with a small, focused commercial organization.
-We also expect to leverage this sales organization to commercialize GC4711, if approved, and any of our future product candidates in the United States.
-Outside the United States, we may seek to establish collaborations for the commercialization of avasopasem and our other product candidates.
+We also expect to leverage this sales organization to commercialize rucosopasem, if approved, and any of our future product candidates in the United States.
+Outside the United States, we may seek to establish collaborations for the commercialization of avasopasem, rucosopasem, and our other product candidates.